ECC83 vs 12AX7: Same Tube Family?

 Use this order:

-- Confirm the label in the amplifier manual, tube chart, or original tube.
+- Confirm the label in the manual, tube chart, or original tube.

-- Confirm the tube position: preamp, phono, input, driver, or tone stage.
+- Confirm the tube position: preamp, phono, input, driver, processor, or tone stage.

-- Decide whether you need one tube, a stereo pair, or a screened low-noise tube.
+- Decide whether you need one tube, a matched pair, or a screened low-noise tube.

-- Choose the PSVANE ECC83 Classic Series when the amp calls for ECC83, 12AX7, or a compatible equivalent.
+- Choose the PSVANE ECC83 / 12AX7 product path when the equipment calls for ECC83, 12AX7, or a compatible equivalent.

 - Ask for help before buying if the manual lists a non-standard substitution.